liamkimdev/productivity-dashboard-app/README.md

 4. Access the application:

-- To access the frontend application, open a web browser and go to http://localhost:3000.
 - To access pgAdmin, open a web browser and go to http://localhost:5050.
 Log in with the username and password specified in the `docker-compose.yml` file.
+- Open Client Folder in VSCode and `npm install` to install the required dependencies.
+- `npm start` then to access the frontend application, open a web browser and go to http://localhost:3000.

 ## Customization